Establishing Patient Leadership

 Collaboration Models

-It is expected that collaborations and consortia will be needed to bring all stakeholders together for successful PC-CIS creation.
+It is expected that collaborations and consortia will be needed to bring all stakeholders together for successful PC-CIS development.
 Examples of such models include but are not limited to:

-• One or more patient groups that form a consortium and invite other stakeholders to join.
-For example, groups representing the Lupus community, The Lupus and Allied Diseases Association, the Lupus Foundation of America, and the Lupus Research Alliance, formed a consortia and held an externally-led Lupus PFDD meeting and produced a Lupus Voice-of-the-Patient Report.
+• One or more patient groups which form a consortium and invite other stakeholders to join.
+For example, groups representing the Lupus community, The Lupus and Allied Diseases Association, the Lupus Foundation of America, and the Lupus Research Alliance, formed a consortium to hold an externally-led Lupus PFDD meeting and produced a Lupus Voice-of-the-Patient Report

-• Initially a PCORI-funded Patient-Powered Research Network (PPRN), iConquerMS is a consortium of several patient advocacy and membership organizations from the Multiple Sclerosis community, working together to conduct research and take on other health and quality-of-life work within the MS community.
+• Initially a PCORI-funded Patient-Powered Research Network (PPRN), iConquerMS is a consortium of several patient advocacy and membership organizations from the multiple sclerosis community, working together to conduct research and take on other health and quality-of-life work.

-• Improve Care Now, also originally formed as one of a host of PCORI-funded Patient-Powered Research Networks (PPRN), is a research collaborative of young, adult Inflammatory Bowel Disease (IBD) patients, parents of pediatric IBD patients, and IBD clinicians and researchers, all committed to improving treatment and quality of life for people with IBD.
+• Improve Care Now, also originally formed as one of a host of PCORI-funded Patient-Powered Research Networks, is a research collaborative of young, adult inflammatory bowel disease (IBD) patients, parents of pediatric IBD patients, and IBD clinicians and researchers, all committed to improving treatment and quality of life for people with IBD.
 The IBD Partners PPRN Principles for Patient Collaboration guidance document was created through this work.

 • The Patient-Centered Outcomes Research Institute (PCORI) has created a guidance for building and maintaining multi-stakeholder collaborations.